cbieger/AI-Developer/README.md

 - Python 3.10+
 - Git
 - OpenAI API key with access to your chosen model
-- (Optional) Godot 4.x on your PATH for validation hooks later
+- (Optional) the project 4.x on your PATH for validation hooks later

 ## Quick Start
 ```bash